dcooney/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress content editor or a theme template file.

 == Changelog ==

+= 7.0.1 - January 23, 2024 =
+* HOTFIX: Fixed Filters add-on issue that would appear when using the Paging add-on.
+Filters would remain disabled after interacting with a filter due to a missing callback function.

 = 7.0.0 - January 16, 2024 =
 UPGRADE NOTICE: